-Not only does adequate lighting create a welcoming feel, it makes visitors and homeowners feel safe.
+Not only does adequate lighting create a welcoming feel, but it also makes visitors and homeowners feel safe.
 Understanding the basics of outdoor lighting helps you choose wisely the areas you want to illuminate.
 Also, replace broken or out-of-date lighting features for a fresh look.

 Update the Details

 Once your curb is cleaned up, natural elements and pops of color are in place, you can focus on the details.
 A few simple changes or additions bring personality to your home’s face.
-Remember to keep them updated to your style and the season.
+Remember to keep them updated on your style and the season.

 - Replace or add house numbers in a modern font and color.